kcl-lang/kcl-lang.io/versioned_docs/version-0.4.3/user_docs/getting-started/install.md

 docker pull kusionstack/kclvm
 ```

+### Note

+> ⚠️ For all the above operating systems and installation methods, if you want to use [KCL Python plug-in](https://kcl-lang.io/docs/reference/plugin/overview), you need to ensure that Python 3.7+ is installed and add the python3 command to your PATH environment variable.

 ## 2. Install the KCL VS Code Extension

 To improve the KCL development on VS Code, there are VS Code